-64. Goal 3: To strengthen the capacities of countries to design, manage and implement tools, policies and programmes to predict and reduce hunger.
+61. Goal 3: To strengthen countries' capacity to design, manage and implement tools, policies and programmes to predict and reduce hunger.

-Within the framework of the United Nations working more coherently together, WFP will use policy advice and advocacy to help countries fight hunger.
-WFP can do this by helping countries establish vulnerability analysis capacities at national level that permit the prioritization of hunger in national and strategic frameworks;21 sharing WFP's experience in hunger reduction policies and approaches; and advocating and raising awareness in national and international fora on all forms of hunger, including chronic hunger.
+Within the architecture of the United Nations Delivering as One, WFP will use policy advice and advocacy to help countries fight hunger.
+WFP can do this by helping countries to establish vulnerability analysis capacities at national level that permit the prioritization of hunger in national and strategic frameworks;20 sharing WFP's experience in hunger reduction policies and approaches; and advocating and raising awareness in national and international fora on all forms of hunger, including chronic and "hidden" hunger.

-- 65. WFP's procurement activities for food and non-food commodities are a central mechanism through which this Strategic Objective will be achieved.
+62. WFP's procurement activities for food and non-food commodities are a central mechanism through which this Strategic Objective will be achieved.
 Priority must be given to local purchases when this does not conflict with other requirements of WFP operations, namely the provision of adequate and timely food and nutrition assistance.
-Those procurement activities must also help producers and service providers develop the skills and capacities they need to produce high-quality food able to reach more developed markets, thereby promoting the sustainability of WFP's development impacts.
-WFP will add value by conducting procurement in a way that strengthens the supply side, bringing together complementary interventions by other partners. - design its activities from the outset for a smooth hand-over.
-WFP will then need to assess at the outset which partner(s) could take over the leadership once WFP disengages, as well as those partners' capacities to do so and the possible remaining gaps.
-WFP will budget within its programmes for capacity-strengthening activities to help partners address those gaps. - 67.
-Policy and programmatic advice.
-The shifts in the development aid environment mean that the most effective way for WFP to help tackle hunger is often to complement and amplify the resources and beneficiary knowledge of governments and communities with WFP's own technical expertise and capacity.
-At the request of countries or communities,22 WFP will give advice on the design and management of hunger-reduction programmes and policies.
-To do this, WFP will rely on its extensive experience as well as its global reach which, in particular, allows it to transfer successes and lessons learned from one country to another.
-Policy advice on hunger-related issues also has a role to play in emergency settings, even if that role takes a different shape that emphasizes quick response and coordination capacities and the ability to meet emergency needs.
+Those procurement activities must also help producers and service providers to develop the skills and capacities they need to produce high-quality food able to reach more developed markets, thereby promoting the sustainability of WFP's development impacts.
+WFP will add value by conducting procurement in a way that strengthens the supply side, bringing together complementary interventions by other partners such as microcredit, seeds and others.